michaelbarley/new-starter-demo-project/3_Vue.js_refactor.md

 **NewArrival.vue**: This file will contain the component for displaying newly arrived products.

 **ProductCard.vue**: This file will contain the component for each individual product within the NewArrival section.

+**About.vue**: This file will contain the component for the about section.

 **Review.vue**: This file will contain the component for showcasing customer reviews.